Curriculum - Medical Oncology Training

 The North West rotation has a structured educational programme (mandatory) as well as offering a unique educational opportunity as part of the service.

-The Structured educational programme, which all trainees are mandated to attend, involves:
+The Structured educational programme, which all doctor/s are mandated to attend, involves:

 Research Opportunities

 The Christie Hospital sits next door to and works closely with the CRUK Manchester Institute and the Manchester Cancer Research Centre (linked to Manchester University).
-Within this set up, there is are a number of active research groups with regular opportunities to undertake laboratory and translational research projects as MD or PhD.
-Opportunities to undertake periods of clinical research are also available particularly within the ECMC early phase clinical trials unit..
-The Majority of the North West trainees do their PhDs through theses programmes.
+There are several active research groups with regular opportunities to undertake laboratory and translational research projects as MD or PhD.
+Opportunities to undertake periods of clinical research are also available particularly within the ECMC early phase clinical trials unit.
+The Majority of the Northwest doctor/s do their PhDs through these programmes.

-Within the rotation, there are many opportunities to do extra non degree grade research projects which the trainees utilise to optimise their academic interests.
+Within the rotation, there are many opportunities to undertake research projects which the doctor/s can utilise to optimise their academic interests.

-The Programme also recruits NIHR ACFs and ACLs for those trainees wanting to become clinical scientists.
+The Programme also recruits NIHR ACFs and ACLs for those doctor/s wanting to become clinical scientists.
+The doctor/s are supported by Academic supervisors.

 Audit